John Hugh Gillis: Recognition

 Mr. Gillis was a man of college education and while his exploits made him the admired of all admirers, he always remained a quiet unobtrusive and amiable gentleman, whose personal qualities retained for him the esteem which his prowess evoked.

 British Columbia Sports Hall of Fame

-John Gillis was inducted in the British Columbia Sports Hall of Fame in May, 2006, as a great pioneer athlete.
+John Gillis was inducted in the British Columbia Sports Hall of Fame in May, 2006, as a pioneer athlete.